Skip to content

 • Facebook’s saved-search notifications are real but unreliable: they’re batched and throttled, often delayed or never arriving, and the feature isn’t available everywhere — it varies by region and app version (observed June 2026).

-• A JDMarket watch is a saved search that actually fires: checked every minute on fast watches (Pro, $45/mo, runs 2 of its 10 watches every minute; Premium, $80/mo, runs all 10), with the alert sent usually about a second after a match is detected.
+• A JDMarket watch is a saved search that actually fires: instant on fast watches — the moment a listing goes live (Pro, $45/mo, makes 2 of its 10 watches instant; Premium, $80/mo, makes all 10 instant), with the alert sent usually about a second after a match is detected.

 • Every new listing is AI-scored 1–5 against your plain-language rules, with a make/model gate and per-model price bands — a ping means a real match, not just a keyword hit.

-• Managed plans start at $30/mo (Basic, 3-day free trial with a card on file), run 24/7 with no Facebook login and every device off, and deliver to Telegram + native push.
-The iPhone app is live on the App Store; keep Facebook’s own notifications on alongside.
+• App plans start at $30/mo (Basic, 3-day free trial with a card on file), run 24/7 with no Facebook login and every device off, and deliver to Telegram + native push.
+The iPhone and Android apps are live on the App Store and Google Play; keep Facebook’s own notifications on alongside.

 ~1 sec